couchbaselabs/couchbase-mobile-tools/README.md

 # The `cblite` Tool

 `cblite` is a command-line tool for inspecting and querying LiteCore and Couchbase Lite databases.
-It has the following sub-commands:
+It has the following sub-commands.
+For build instructions see [BUILDING.md](BUILDING.md):

 | Command | Purpose |
 |---------|---------|